climate-tech-handbook/climate-tech-handbook/docs/sector-industry.md

 ## Sector Overview

+We need to transform every industry across the globe to be free of greenhouse pollution.

+Below are the primary industries that cause the most emissions and make the best targets for early impact.

+:::tip Impact Goal
-:::tip 143.4–166 Gigatons will be saved from our [carbon budget](/glossary/#carbon-budget)
+143.4–166 Gigatons will be saved from our [carbon budget](/glossary/#carbon-budget)
 :::

 ![](/../static/img/industry.jpg)